What is a derecho?

 Derechos can occur at any time of the year but are more common when a clash of air masses happens during the spring and summer.

-The damaging-wind events vary in size, but it is not uncommon for winds to exceed more than 100 mph and produce tornado-like destruction for several hundred miles.
+The damaging-wind events vary in size, but it is not uncommon for them to have hurricane-force wind gusts exceeding 100 mph, the equivalent of a Category 2 hurricane, and produce tornado-like destruction for several hundred miles.

 THIS IS AMERICA'S MOST ACTIVE TIME FOR DAMAGING THUNDERSTORM WINDS, INCLUDING DERECHOS